gscrow/dressipi-com/privacy.markdown

 ## How We Use Your Information

-How we use your personal data will depend on which Services you use, how you use those Services and the choices you make in your Account Settings.
+How we use your personal data will depend on which Services you use, how you use those Services and the choices you make in your <a href="#privacy" class="anchor-link-privacy">Account Settings</a>.

 ### To Provide Personalised Recommendations
 We use all the data that we have about you to provide useful, personalised clothing and dressing recommendations that are both unique and relevant to you.